DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 *Player attack and jump: Link from Super Smash Bros.

 ## Task list
-	- Òscar Faura:
+	- Ã’scar Faura:
-		* Implemented pathfinding and enemies' movement
-		* Created and implemented the enemies
-		* Created and implemented entity system
-		* Implemented Save & Load

 	- Daniel Lorenzo:
-		* Capped FPS and normalized movement using dt
-		* Implemented the hook
-		* Created player death and hook animations
-		* Implemented the attack of the player
-		* Created the UML

-This game has been created by Òscar Faura and Daniel Lorenzo.
+This game has been created by Ã’scar Faura and Daniel Lorenzo.
 Licensed under the [MIT License](LICENSE).